ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Simple advice about criticism: "just say it"
 - Give a damn!

-## 3: understand what motivates each person on your team
+## 3: Understand What Motivates Each Person on your Team
 - What motivates this person?
 - Rock stars and superstars
 - Rockstars are consistent, like rock of Gibraltar, superstars always looking for the next